bvarnai/respository-installer/README.md

 ### Configuration file

 The configuration file is called `projects.json` and it's downloaded using the `INSTALLER_CONFIG_URL` environment variable.
-It contains information about all your `git` projects, including setup instructions.
+It contains information about all your *Git* projects, including setup instructions.

 ```json
 {